Daniel-Rafique/costa-test/Costa/README.md

 * Next run the compiler php bin/magento setup:di:compile

-* Browse to the endpoint http://domain.com//test/product/index and you will see a load configurable product with it's child products
+* Browse to the endpoint http://domain.com//test/product/index and you will see a loaded configurable product with it's child products

 * I've used sample product data which will load a product by SKU MH01